Is the 9Barista just a fancy moka pot?

 There are two ways to be able to tell when your machine has finished extracting; the first is that the espresso will stop rising in the portafilter.
 You should also be able to see and hear a final, stronger flow of steam coming from the chimney, for one to two seconds, which signals that there’s no more water in the boiler and the extraction has finished.
 You should turn off the heat at this point and pour your espresso straight away.

-Can I preheat the heat exchanger plate?
+Can I preheat the heat transfer or induction plate?

 My machine seems to have some casting marks and surface imperfections, is this normal?